YiLimath/YiLimath.github.io/_pages/agent-system/foundations.md

 ## Reference diagrams and sources

+The vocabulary is anchored in Gulli, *Agentic Design Patterns*, the introduction and Chapter 1, and Dibia, *Designing Multi-Agent Systems*, Chapter 4.
 This figure is an original teaching redraw: it synthesizes the vocabulary of the four course books rather than reproducing one of their illustrations.
 Its main loop can be compared with Figure 1 of Yao et al., *ReAct: Synergizing Reasoning and Acting in Language Models*, where reasoning steps and external actions are interleaved through observations: [paper](https://arxiv.org/abs/2210.03629) and [Google Research overview](https://research.google/blog/react-synergizing-reasoning-and-acting-in-language-models/).